patkub/console-songs/README.md

 options:
   -h, --help            show this help message and exit --genius-patch, --no-genius-patch
-                        Use patched version of Genius API
+                        Use patched version of Genius API (default: True)
 ```

 </details>